leesangjun1903/NLP-and-Audio/LLM/readme.md

 - VLLM : Efficient Memory Management for Large Language Model Serving with PagedAttention
 - What Language Model Architecture and Pretraining Objective Work Best for Zero-Shot Generalization?
 - Program Synthesis with Large Language Models
+- Show Your Work: Scratchpads for Intermediate Computation with Language Models